catalogworks/catalog-contracts/docs/CatalogOld.md

 function updateRoyaltyInfo(uint256 _tokenId, address _royaltyPayoutAddress) external nonpayable
 ```

-updateRoyaltyInfo Function
+updateRoyaltyInfo Functionupdates the royalty payout address and royalty BPS of a token, emits an event

 *access controlled to owner only, subject to change.  this function allows for emergency royalty control (i.e compromised wallet)*

 #### Parameters